 - An ocean basin where storms routinely produce >30-foot waves and sustained winds of >40-50 knots.

 To understand the processes that operate in the oceans requires development of novel sensor arrays that can withstand harsh environments over time.
-With ocean science community input, a diverse suite of sensors has been chosen to be deployed on the OOI Regional Scale Nodes at Axial Seamount and Hydrate Ridge and on the full water-column moorings.
-The high power and bandwidth allow unprecedented data return from this sensor suite in real-time from the seafloor and over full-ocean water depths.
-Also enabled are returns of stereo high-definition video imagery and high-definition digital stills of vents, methane seeps, and the life that thrives in these extreme environments.
-Control of these sensors through the OOI Cyberinfrastructure and OOI Regional Scale Nodes Operational Center at the University of Washington will allow interaction with the sensors to change sampling rates, view angles, and response capabilities to dynamic events in the oceans.
+With ocean science community input, over 130 instruments that includes a diverse suite of >30 different types was chosen to be installed on the Cabled Array.
+The high power and bandwidth is providing unprecedented data return from this sensor suite in real-time from the seafloor and over full-ocean water depths on an array of six cabled moorings.
+Also enabled are returns of high-definition video imagery and high-definition digital stills of vents, methane seeps, and the life that thrives in these extreme environments.
+Control of these sensors through the OOI Cyberinfrastructure and the Operations Management Center at the University of Washington allows adaption of sampling rates, profiling rates, and view angles in response to dynamic events in the oceans.
 Such events could include an erupting volcano; large and small seismic events on the Cascadia Subduction Zone that may be linked to release of methane ice into the ocean; coastal and ocean storms; and El Niño and La Niña perturbations to ocean temperature.
-When completed in 2014, the RSN will host over 100 instruments that will allow monitoring of geophyscial, geological, chemical and biological processes within these dynamic ocean environments.
+The >100 instruments now installed on the Cabled Array allow monitoring of geophyscial, geological, chemical and biological processes within these dynamic ocean environments.

 The confluence of nanotechnology, ever-increasing computational power, and installation of high-power and bandwidth cables into the oceans will likely lead to unprecedented advancements in ocean sensing within the next decade.
 High power within submarine environments allows sensors routinely used in land-based laboratories to be exported to the oceans.
 Example sensors include mass and raman spectrometers for detailed chemical analyses of vent, seep, and ocean fluids and in situ DNA sensors and flow cytometers for genomic analyses.
-Ample expansion capabilities on the OOI Regional Scale Nodes will allow scientists to adapt and deploy sensors such as these to deep- and shallow-ocean environments.
+Ample expansion capabilities on the OOI Cabled Array is now allowing scientists to adapt and deploy sensors such as these to deep- and shallow-ocean environments.